The Two Sisters (TV series)

-The Two Sisters is a 2024 South Korean television series starring Lee So-yeon, Ha Yeon-joo, Oh Chang-seok, Jang Se-hyun, Park Shin-woo, and Jung Chan.
+The Two Sisters is a 2024 South Korean drama starring Lee So-yeon, Ha Yeon-joo, Oh Chang-seok, Jang Se-hyun, Park Shin-woo, and Jung Chan.
 It aired on KBS2 from January 22 to June 14, 2024, every Monday to Friday at 19:50 (KST).

 Synopsis

 The Two Sisters tells the tragic story of Lee Hye-won and Lee Hye-ji, whom were separated when they were young due to their parents' divorce.
 20 years later, they met each other leading to a tangled and evil relationship.